I am now

-You also have further options of B&W developing and printing, digital manipulations and using common software packages, and even experimental techniques.
+You also have further options of B&W developing, digital manipulations and using common software packages, and even experimental techniques.

 What isn't available is studio work, multi-light portraiture and similar.
 Mostly because I've never had an interest and thus didn't develop much experience.
 I can show you how to calculate lighting ratios, but not much more than that.

 Is individual instruction right for me? – That's up to you, of course.
 You can proceed at your own pace, ask the questions you want at any time (and not worry about what other classmates might think), and concentrate on the aspects that interest you the most.
 You can pick the subject matter that you like and choose to do an "assignment," or not.
 And you can get specific feedback on your own photos and how to make them reflect your own particular style.

 It doesn't matter what age you are or the level of experience you have.
 It doesn't matter what camera you have, and film or digital makes no difference (they are remarkably the same in most key aspects anyway, despite what many books and courses would have you believe).
 The only thing you should expect is that your mastery of the camera will not take place overnight.